Who We Are

 Sally Pfitzer

 As the Center’s Project Manager for Monitoring, Evaluation, and Learning, Madeleine works to measure and describe the impact of the Center’s teams.
-Prior to joining the Center in 2022, Madeleine worked as part of the research team on a randomized control trial of parenting programs at Tulane University– designing and implementing survey instruments and managing data collection.
-She was also part of the team at the Prenatal-to-Three Policy Impact Center working on ways to define and measure early childhood policies in all 50 states and worked with a childcare startup where she conducted user needs assessments and built tools for market outreach and data collection.
+Prior to joining the Center in 2022, Madeleine worked as part of the research team on a randomized control trial of parenting programs at Tulane University.

 Cindy Martell